The Role of Initialization in 3D Gaussian Splatting: Related Work

-\PAR{Densifying 3DGS.} The original 3DGS formulation relies on heuristics for creating new Gaussians close to existing ones and for splitting existing Gaussians~\cite{3dgs}. \cite{absgs, gof} fix a flaw in the original logic for deciding when to densify, replacing a sum of gradients (which can cancel out) with a sum of gradient magnitudes.
-This addresses the presence of under-reconstructed blurry regions with the original 3DGS formulation. \cite{revising_densification_pixel_errors} use an alternative densification trigger in the form of per-pixel photometric errors distributed to the Gaussians based on their individual contributions to the final pixel color.
-They also propose correcting the opacity of Gaussians after cloning, using opacity regularization instead of opacity reset, and limit the number of newly added Gaussians in each densification iteration to a fraction of the current model size.
-Both \cite{rain_gs,3dgs_mcmc} improve the densification stage through encouraging scene exploration. \cite{3dgs_mcmc} views the current 3DGS scene as a Markov Chain Monte Carlo sample, and adds random noise to each Gaussian mean $\mu_i$ in each optimization step.
-They reformulate pruning and cloning in a way that aims to preserve probabilities across state transitions. \cite{idhfr} drives the creation of new Gaussians based on an ``Edge Aware'' score, which is calculated based on edge detector response in the input images. \cite{bogauss} uses splitting along the longest axis similar to \cite{idhfr}, and prioritizes splitting Gaussians based on contributed per-pixel errors relative to the other Gaussians in each view (as opposed to \cite{revising_densification_pixel_errors}, which does not use this relative formulation). \cite{minisplatting} employs a depth re-initialization mechanism, which resets the scene representation by first rendering depth images from the current 3DGS model and then replaces the set of Gaussians with a new one obtained by unprojecting random pixels in these depth maps.

-For our evaluation of densification strategies, we use~\cite{absgs} (as it represents the original densification approach of 3DGS) and \cite{3dgs_mcmc,idhfr} as representatives of state-of-the-art densification strategies.
+\PAR{Densifying 3DGS.} The original 3DGS formulation relies on Adaptive Density Control (ADC) heuristics for creating new Gaussians close to existing ones and for splitting existing Gaussians~\cite{3dgs}. \cite{absgs, gof} fix a flaw in the original logic for deciding when to densify, replacing a per-pixel sum of gradients (which can cancel out) with a sum of gradient magnitudes.
+This addresses the presence of under-reconstructed blurry regions with the original 3DGS formulation. \cite{revdgs} use an alternative densification trigger in the form of per-pixel photometric errors distributed to the Gaussians based on their individual contributions to the final pixel color.
+They also propose correcting the opacity of Gaussians after cloning, replace opacity resets with regularization, and limit the number of newly added Gaussians in each densification iteration to a fraction of the current model size.
+Both \cite{rain_gs,3dgs_mcmc} improve the densification stage through encouraging scene exploration. \cite{3dgs_mcmc} views the current 3DGS scene as a Markov Chain Monte Carlo (MCMC) sample, and adds random noise to Gaussian means $\mu_i$.
+They reformulate pruning and cloning in a way that aims to preserve probabilities across state transitions. \cite{idhfr} drives the creation of new Gaussians based on an ``Edge Aware'' score, which is calculated based on edge detector response in the input images. \cite{bogauss} splits Gaussians along their longest axis similar to \cite{idhfr}, and prioritizes splitting Gaussians based on contributed per-pixel errors relative to the other Gaussians in each view (as opposed to \cite{revdgs}, which does not use this relative formulation). \cite{minisplatting} employs a depth re-initialization mechanism, which resets the scene representation by first rendering depth images from the current 3DGS model and then replaces the set of Gaussians with a new one obtained by unprojecting random pixels in these depth maps.
+To evaluate initialization under different densification approaches, besides base ADC~\cite{3dgs} and AbsGS~\cite{absgs}, we test with~\cite{revdgs}, as a representative of pixel error driven densification, and with \cite{3dgs_mcmc,idhfr} as representatives of state-of-the-art methods.